nlohr1/BOM-List-with-JS-inserted-and-clickable-Pictures/README.md

 (manually) into the &lt;div&gt;-box of each row, resulting in a small visible symbol, placed at begin of each row.

-To hold the desired item-list in a overviewable format, each line has a proposed height of 20px, so also each picture has to be as small as 20px (height), therefore mostly not beeing possible to recognize this small item-"Icons" in detail, at first view...
+To hold the desired item-list in a overviewable format, each line has a proposed height of 20px, so also each picture has to be as small as 20px (height), therefore most of this small-sized "Icons" at first view are not recognizeable in detail...
 Thus the ability to enlarge them via a mouse-click and reduce them again with a second click.

 Addition: image-data saved once in the header, for repeated use within the file-body: